Digital-Repository-of-Ireland/dri-documentation/user-guide/02-1-navigating.rst

 From the Repository homepage you can navigate to all sections of the site.
-You can choose to view one of the featured collections or objects, or to see all collections available follow the 'Discover' link (1) in the navigation bar.
+You can choose to view one of the featured collections or objects, or to see all collections available follow the 'Discover' link in the navigation bar.

 Browsing
 ---------
-'Discover' brings you to the main search page of the Repository.
+'Discover' (1) brings you to the main search page of the Repository.

 .. figure:: images/discover.png
    :alt: Discover page screenshot

    Discover page

-Initially the search results displayed are all collections available.
-Use the pagination links in the top right (2) to navigate the results.
-Your search can be refined using the facet bar (3) on the right.
+The first tab, selected by default, displays the collections in the Repository.
+You can browse the available collections using the pagination links in the top right (2).
+You can reduce the number of collections or objects displayed with the facet bar (3) on the right.
+Click to expand the options and choose the terms that you would like to view.

 Some of the collections in the Repository include sub-collections within them.
-If you would like these to be included in the displayed results click the Sub-Collections tab (4).
+If you would like these to be shown together with the collections click the Sub-Collections tab (4).
 To hide them simply click the tab again.

 .. figure:: images/subcollections.png